 The registration deadline is November 5th, and the website will soon be open for registration:

 For a decade (since 2007), this website has offered musings on contemporary society and its music by David G. Hebert, PhD.
 He is a sociomusicologist specializing in global music education who has held academic positions with universities on five continents.
-Dr. Hebert is now a tenured full Professor with Western Norway University of Applied Sciences, where he leads the Grieg Academy Music Education (GAME) research group.
+Dr. Hebert is now a tenured full Professor with Western Norway University of Applied Sciences, Bergen.
+There he leads the Grieg Academy Music Education (GAME) research group and manages the multinational government-funded Nordic Network for Music Education, which organizes annual intensive Master courses and exchange of teachers and students across eight countries.

 Professor Hebert's research applies an international-comparative perspective to issues of pluralism, identity, and cultural relevance in music education, as well as processes by which new music traditions emerge and change - both sonically and socially - as they are adopted into institutions.
 Born in the 1970s, he is among the most widely-published and globally-active music scholars of his generation, with an h-index of 13 (500+ citations), and professional activities in an average of 8 countries per year across the past decade (2008-2017).